American Express Gold Card Review: Get $100 Gift Cards

 No Pre-set Spending Limit & Paying Off A Balance In Full

-Another benefit to this card is the lack of a pre-set spending limit.
-That means your limit has the potential to grow depending on factors like your credit history, how you use your card, and how well you handle your payments.
+Another benefit to these cards is the lack of a pre-set spending limit.
+That means your credit limit has the potential to grow depending on factors like your credit history, how you use your card, and how well you handle your payments.

-Now for some of the less favorable aspects of the card: after the first year, the annual fee for this card is $125, which works out to just over $10 a month.
-But since you pay the balance in full each month, you don’t have to sweat over interest rates.
+For your first year of card use, there is no fee.
+But as mentioned, after the first year, the annual fee for the Gold card is $125 (which works out to just over $10 a month) while the Premier Rewards Gold card will ring up $175.
+But since you pay the balance in full each month, you won’t have to sweat over interest rates.
 While I believe that being forced to pay your monthly bills in full so that you don’t carry a balance is a great thing, not everyone will agree with me.
 Charge cards actually keep you from getting mired in debt so they’re doing their customers a favor.
 But unfortunately, it’s not something that cardholders usually appreciate.
 And the annual fee?
 Again, it’s not the best thing out of AmEx, given the glut of no annual fee cards out there.

 But wait, some of these features are not set in stone.
 Later on, you might become eligible for the Flexible Payment feature of the card.
-This would allow you to pay your balance over time, but you’d pick up interest on your balance.
+This would allow you to pay your balance over time, but expect to pick up interest on your balance.

 Extra Benefits